Artist to Watch: Daniel Correa Mejía Uses Vivid Colors to Conjure Surreal Landscapes and Water Scenes

 Mejía believes we embody a multiplicity of voices; Lucresia manifests his anima.
 “My characters are mostly male, in homosexual love, but a lot of my work is thinking about gender,” he says.
 “The subject matter is about my life and the ways of relating to somebody.”

-Abstract painting of a person embracing a bird with vivid colors, featuring flowing lines and a serene expression.
+Abstract painting of a person embracing a colorful bird against a warm, surreal background with fluid brushstrokes.

 During Mejía’s childhood, drawing provided salvation.
 His family often relocated for his father’s work.
 The artist lived in São Paulo and Mexico City before coming to Berlin in 2010.
 “The city opened my eyes to these possibilities for artists, having parallel lives and having your studio time,” he says.